Using Strategy In Animation

 Without a strategy, animation is made based on feelings rather than data.
 Feeling-based decisions aren’t always bad but data-based decisions will always have a much higher percentage chance of being effective.
-I realize that sounds boring but if you analyze a brand like an accountant more than an artist you will have facts to stand behind to create higher value products.
+I realize that sounds boring but if you analyze a brand like an accountant more than like an artist you will have facts to stand behind to create higher-value products.

 Why does a project need to exist?

-As part of a strategy the most important element is defining the story and purpose.
+As part of a strategy, the most important part is defining the elements that help produce the story and purpose.
 What do you want to say in the animation?
 What do you want the viewer to do?
 Why will this video exist?
-Those are all questions that should be answered when developing a strategy.
-When creating an animation all those questions need to be answered for it to be effective.
+Those are all questions that need to be answered when developing a strategy for it to be effective.

 Style with reason

-If a brand already exists then there’s a defined world that you should make within because it’s already recognizable to their customers.
-This doesn’t mean you can’t try new things with a brand but it does need to be able to exist in the same world.
+If a brand already exists, then there’s a defined world that you should make within because it’s already recognizable to its customers.
+This doesn’t mean you can’t try new things with a brand, but it should be able to exist in the same world.
 Some might see that as a negative idea but to me, that’s where things get interesting.
 It’s like a treasure hunt in a closet, it’s small and mostly dull but there’s always something interesting to find in there.

 There are many different animation styles and each one has its own feeling to a brand or campaign.
 The decision of style should come with a strategy in hand.
 What makes sense?
 What has meaning?
 What helps tell the story?
 When creating a style, every element in the design should mean something and a strategy should be used to help navigate that design to the brand qualities and message.